- Why Research

 Istituto Toscani Tumori

-Goal: To discover better strategies for treating patients with estrogen receptor (ER)-positive and HER2-positive breast cancers.
+Goal: To develop strategies to decrease the use of chemotherapy for patients with estrogen receptor-positive/HER2-positive breast cancers.

 Impact: Dr. Di Leo has identified a marker that could help determine which patients will benefit from targeted, less toxic therapies for breast cancer.
 This would be of particular benefit to older patients, who may be frail and have other medical conditions that make breast cancer treatment more challenging.

 What’s next: To test whether this marker could predict patient outcomes, Dr. Di Leo and his team have launched an international trial to compare two treatment regimens—one that includes chemotherapy and one that does not—in older patients with estrogen receptor-positive/HER2-positive breast cancer.
+His team continues to enroll patients in this clinical trial.

 Chemotherapy is believed to reduce the risk of breast cancer recurrence and is a standard part of therapy for most patients.
-Even when targeted therapy such as tamoxifen and Herceptin® can be used for certain types of the breast cancer, chemotherapy may be still be included in the treatment plan.
+Even when targeted therapy such as tamoxifen and Herceptin® can be used for certain types of breast cancer, chemotherapy may be still be included in the treatment plan.
 Dr. Di Leo has identified and is testing a marker that may help determine which patients could forgo chemotherapy in favor of more tolerable treatments.

 Full Research Summary

-Research area: Identifying patients with ER-positive or HER2-positive breast cancer who may respond to treatments that are less toxic and better tolerated than chemotherapy—a standard component of most breast cancer therapies.
+Research area: Identifying patients with estrogen receptor (ER)-positive/HER2-positive breast cancer who may respond to treatments that are less toxic and better tolerated than chemotherapy—a standard component of most breast cancer therapies.

 Current investigation: Dr. Di Leo and his colleagues are conducting a clinical trial to compare two different early breast cancer treatment regimens given prior to curative surgery in older patients.

 Dr Di Leo trained at the National Cancer Institute in Milan, Italy, where he worked for 7 years until 1996.
 From 1996 to 2003, he worked at the Chemotherapy Unit of the Jules Bordet Institute in Brussels, Belgium, where in 1997 he was appointed senior staff member and medical director of the Breast European Adjuvant Studies Team.